Briansim74/Market-Microstructure-Model-Limit-Order-Book-Simulation/README.md

 | Cancel_Target_ID              | ID of the limit order to cancel, -1 if not a cancel                          |

 ## Example Outputs
-Here is how the engine behaves during a typical query session:
+Below are sample outputs illustrating how the engine behaves under different market conditions.

 ### C++ (Add-Only Orders)
 ### C++ Entering Query